Advocate for others as a Social Worker

 - You can minor in health care or substance abuse.
 The social work degree program at Aultman College is among only a handful nationally that offer this substance abuse minor to students, giving you a unique knowledge base and career opportunities.

-- You will get “hands on” experience before you begin your field work (internship).
+- You will get a “hands-on” experience before you begin your fieldwork (internship).
 Using the college’s state-of-the-art simulations labs, you will practice client interviewing skills across the spectrum of care.
 You can be prepared and confident before your first field placement and graduation.

 For further information about this program accreditation please click here.

 Students may enter the bachelor of social work program directly with no previous college credit or as transfer students.
 Transfer students will have their previously earned credit (including diploma, certificate or associate’s degree credits) evaluated toward completion of the bachelor’s degree.